davidgomezpr1/Python_Correlation_Movie/README.md

 I built this analysis to test the following hypotheses:

-- The gross earnings of a movie will be strongly correlated to its budget.
+- The `gross` earnings of a movie will be strongly correlated to its `budget`.
-- The gross revenue of a movie will be strongly correlated to the the fame/size of the company that produced it.
+- The `gross` revenue of a movie will be strongly correlated to the the fame/size of the `company` that produced it.

 ## Overview